sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

  Having thus disposed of the primary subjects the Puráṇa,in its twenty-first chapter, gives a summary of the mantrasfor the adoration of Vishņu in his different forms, and of certaingoddesses of the Śákta class.
 The mystic mantras of thesedivinities are of the Tántric type, and formed, in most cases, ofthe syllable Hriñ or Sriñ coupled with the name of the divinityput in the dative case.
 The first purification necessary for worship is bathing, and this accordingly forms the theme of thenext chapter (22nd).
 Then follow the rituals and the gesticulations as ordinarily given in the Tantras, and rules for the construction of altars (Kuṇḍas,) for the sacred fire (24th), but in mereoutline; and they are followed by chapters devoted successivelyto definitions of the mystic mantras of Váśudeva and other deities25th); mudrás or gesticulations (26th); initiation into religiousduty (28th); mystic diagrams (29th); circles (30th); prayers(31st); and the usual sacraments (32nd), of which the assumptionof the secred cord is especialised by the devotion of an entirechapter to it (33rd), and in course of it a great number ofmystic mantras are supplied.
 The first rite in connexion withthe assumption of the sacred thread is the performance of thehoma, or the offering of oblations to the fire in the altar, andthis is explained in the following chapter (34th); the preparation of the cord, the mode of putting it on, the measurementsof the cord for gods and men being treated in the three subsequent chapters (35th to 37th).

- Chapter 38th opens with a new subject, the erection oftemples for gods and goddesses, and the examination of theearth for the [purpose](# "Vide passim 'Antiquities of Orissa 1.' p.
-37.").In course of it several of the Tantrasare referred to by name, and the enterlocutor changes to a sageof the name of Hayagriva, who lays considerable stress ona Tantra styled Hayaśirsha-pancharátra, which, still extant,
+ Chapter 38th opens with a new subject, the erection oftemples for gods and goddesses, and the examination of theearth for the purpose[^1].In course of it several of the Tantrasare referred to by name, and the enterlocutor changes to a sageof the name of Hayagriva, who lays considerable stress ona Tantra styled Hayaśirsha-pancharátra, which, still extant,

+[^1]: "Vide passim 'Antiquities of Orissa 1.' p.
+37."